qctrl/.github/profile/README.md

 ## Join us

 At Q-CTRL, you will do meaningful work that drives real impact.
 You will help solve the hardest challenges in quantum technology and apply it to tackle the hardest problems across computing, navigation, and defense.
-We’re building a global team committed to making quantum technology truly useful.
+We are building a global team committed to making quantum technology truly useful.
 With offices in Sydney, Los Angeles, San Francisco, Oxford, and Berlin, your contributions will help shape a technology that defines the century.

 [**Join the team >**](https://q-ctrl.com/careers)